rennyeb/hci-take-home-interview-v3-main/PatientAdministrationSystem.App/README.md

 * A "clear" button to return the screen to its freshly-loaded state.
 * Highlight a field with a red box when it is in error (e.g. no data entered in the mandatory "Last name prefix" field).
 * Avoid searches altogether by tracking the user's most recently-searched patients and/or "favourite" patients.
-* The various fields in the search results could like to details of the patient (e.g. John Sweeney's details), hospital (e.g. Default Hospital's details), or visit (the "details" link shown on the page is currently not implemented).
+* The various fields in the search results could link to details of the patient (e.g. John Sweeney's details), hospital (e.g. Default Hospital's details), or visit (the "details" link shown on the page is currently not implemented).

 ### Scalability

 The application does not attempt to limit the number of search results.
-This could be problematic as the number of visits grow in the system, and a more advanced application might need to introduce pagination or some other method of keeping the search results displayed to a reasonable numbers, whilst still remaining helpful to the user.
+This could be problematic as the number of visits grow in the system, and a more advanced application might need to introduce pagination or some other method of keeping the search results displayed to a reasonable number, whilst still remaining helpful to the user.

 The "prefix last name" search is probably too generous, and might need to be limited to a minimum number of characters, to avoid finding a large number of patients (and their associated visits).

+### Performance

+When the application receives the response from the server API to search visits, the response only includes only the keys of the related patient, hospital and visit.
+The application thus has to make a set of further calls to the server to retrieve the full details of each patient, hospital and visit.

+The current implementation performs all these further calls in sequence, whereas a more advanced application could perhaps perform them in parallel, and also avoid repeated calls to retrieve the same details (e.g. the same hospital name) multiple times.

 ### Concurrency